Updated 25 April 2022

 It remains important for everyone to be conscious of the continuing threat of COVID-19, and we must all do the best we can to ensure that we look after ourselves and our community.
 Here are the main things we need to do to keep everyone safe:

-- Do not come into College if the test is positive or if you have any Covid symptoms.
+- Do not come into College if you test positive or if you have any COVID symptoms.

-- Residents must inform the Porters and staff should inform their Head of Department if they have a positive Covid test, have symptoms, or are self-isolating.
+- Students please inform the Porters and staff should inform their Head of Department if they have a positive COVID test or have symptoms.

-- If you are concerned or have questions about vaccinations, please contact the University Covid Helpdesk.
+- If you are concerned or have questions about vaccinations, please contact the University Communicable Disease Helpdesk.